THE BENEFIT PERIOD IN A DISABILITY INSURANCE POLICY

 10, 5, 2 year calendars

-Other people who own a limited benefit period policy have it because the underwriter on the case limited their benefit period because of medical history preventing them from getting coverage to age 65 or longer.
-It may be because of a history of elevated cholesterol, mental and nervous history, or any other medical history which prevents an underwriter from offering full coverage.
+Person doing paperworkOther people who own a limited-benefit period policy have it because the underwriter limited their benefit period due to medical history, preventing them from getting coverage beyond age 65.
+It may be because of a history of elevated cholesterol, mental and nervous history, or any other medical history that prevents an underwriter from offering full coverage.

 Summary

-Person doing paperworkOne never knows if they will ever suffer a long-term disability, or what it is that might cause the disability.
+One never knows if they will ever suffer a long-term disability, or what it is that might cause the disability.
 If we did, then we would know exactly what type of individual disability insurance policy to purchase.
 Since we don’t know, my recommendation is always to secure the longest benefit period you can afford.
 While you would look smart to have a 5-year benefit period policy if your disability lasted only 4.5 years, you wouldn’t look so intelligent if you owned a 5-year benefit period and were permanently disabled.

-This material contains the current opinions of the author but not necessarily those of Guardian or its subsidiaries and such opinions are subject to change without notice.
+This material contains the current opinions of the author, but not necessarily those of Guardian or its subsidiaries, and such opinions are subject to change without notice.

 The Benefit Period in a Disability Insurance Policy